AnnabellebwWoo/belle-reve-blog/public/posts/how-i-built-this-blog.md

 At first, I fell into the trap of trying to master all the technologies before starting.
 Getting lost in the tutorial black hole of YouTube completely stalled my progress.
 Eventually I had to dive into the deep end and get started, no matter how uncomfortable I felt.
 I later learned that the scarier it felt, the more I learned.
 Whenever I got stuck, I broke problems into solvable pieces, consulted Stack Overflow, and asked for help.
 Some problems were tedious, like migrating old posts while others were complex, like designing a system to convert Markdown into a consistent visual template.

 The largest challenge I faced was configuring the Markdown parser.
 I used remark parse, which is common among blogs.
 It parses through Markdown files into a structured format that my components can render.
 With every new blog post, came new features I wanted to implement and edge cases to deal with.
-But going through the routine of reading documentation, implementing, debugging, and testing became second nature. *wax on, wax off*.
+But going through the motions of reading documentation, implementing, debugging, and testing became second nature. *wax on, wax off*.

 # 9. What's Next